 A ferry service from Valletta, Malta to Gozo takes around 45 minutes each way.
 There are also regular boat services between each island and Comino.

-For more information, you can contact Transport Malta by sending an email at [email protected].
+For more information, you can contact Transport Malta by sending an email to firstname.lastname@example.org.

 During the summer, most beaches are patrolled by lifeguards and operate flag safety systems.
 Make yourself aware of the flag system and follow any warnings; red flags mean dangerous or hazardous conditions.
 Always swim within designated swimming zones and be cautious if there are no lifeguards, flags or signs.
 Follow local advice if jellyfish are present.